Abdelrhman-AK/WinPaletter/TranslationContribution.md

 People contributing in translations will upload files to this channel temporarly

-Download Translation > Open app > Settings > Translation > Activate Custom Language > Open the downloaded file > Save Settings > Restart the application for better results
+Download Translation > Open app > Settings > Languages > Activate Custom Language > Open the downloaded file > Save Settings > Restart the application for better results

 # Contribute in Translation
 1) Download WinPaletter Language Translator from main repository